nanos-world/docs/docs/core-concepts/server-manual/server-installation.md

 :::warning

-EXPERIEMENTAL : Use at your own risk!, unstable
+EXPERIMENTAL : Use at your own risk!, unstable

 :::